 Diósi assumes (75) and postulates (78) for the correlation function of the noise.
-Adler's point of view is different [127].
-He starts with (70), which can be taken as the starting point to justify the collapse (74) as we showed in the introduction to this section, and thus of (75) and (76) with the appropriate choice of the collapse operators.
-Next he notices that one can naturally introduce a mass-proportional anti-hermitian coupling to the wave function by assuming that gravity is fundamentally classical and its metric contains a rapidly fluctuating complex component.
+Adler's point of view is different [125].
+He starts with (70), which can be taken as the starting point to justify the collapse (74) as we showed in the introduction of section 3, and thus of (75) and (76) with the appropriate choice of the collapse operators.
+Next he notices that one can naturally introduced a mass-proportional anti-hermitian coupling to the wave function by assuming that gravity is fundamentally classical and its metric contains a rapidly fluctuating complex component.
 In other words: